JorgeOchoaReyes/SpellAnt/README.md

 ## Acknowledgments

-Chekc out Jack Herringtons vidoe on nextjs with graphql. https://www.youtube.com/watch?v=XzE-PzALyDc It helped me get started with this projects.
-I chose to remove react query and use urql instead and removed mantine and went with chakra for this projects.
+Check out Jack Herringtons video on nextjs with graphql. https://www.youtube.com/watch?v=XzE-PzALyDc It helped me get started with this project.
+I chose to remove react query and use urql instead and remove mantine and went with chakra for this project.

 <!-- LICENSE -->
 ## License